Australia, under Kevin Rudd's prime ministership, will keep turning the boats back

 We need to see a wholehearted and uncompromising implementation of Australia's obligations as a signatory to the UN Refugee Convention, and for Australia implement a leading standard of decency to the stranger who seeks our help, whether that is to those who need to sail to Australia, or to those who have a prior appointment via our Immigration system.

-While we're taking some statements made by politicians in the 2007 election campaign with some grains of salt, we also should be concerned about some statements made by PM-elect Kevin Rudd.
+Perhaps we can take some political statements during the 2007 election campaign with some grains of salt, we should be concerned about some statements made by PM-elect Kevin Rudd.
 As spelled out in media transcripts below, these are:

 Project SafeCom responded the front page coverage titled "Rudd to turn back boatpeople" in The Australian and Kevin Rudd's responses to the ABC's Kerry O'Brien with the following media release:

 "Kevin Rudd's avoidance and flustering performance this Wednesday in response to Kerry O'Brien's questions on the ABC's 7.30 Report on when exactly he intends to bring 72 Sri Lankans, held on Nauru for more than a year, and who already have been declared bona fide refugees, to Australia was in itself shocking enough, but his interview with Paul Kelly in The Australian showed his true colours, finally giving away the fact that the ALP has run an election campaign on the classic vilification of human rights with a "don't mention the refugees" platform, and it is deeply disappointing," WA Human Rights group Project SafeCom said this morning.